Preparing VM for Gluu Server Installation#

 Supported Operating Systems#

-The Gluu Server should be deployed on a server or VM using one of the following operating systems:
+Deply Gluu on a server or VM with one of the following supported operating systems:

 - Ubuntu 14.04, 16.04